 The image shows a smartphone displaying the Trane BIM and Selection Tools website.
-The website has a red header with the Trane logo.
-The main content area features a large image of a modern building with a glass facade and a green roof.
-The page title is "BIM and Selection Tools".
-Below the title, there is a paragraph of text: "Access the technical files you need to confidently design HVAC system projects with ease.
+The website has a white header with the Trane logo and a search bar.
+Below the header, there is a navigation bar with 'Twin Cities Sales Office (651) 468-2700'.
+The main content area features a large image of a modern building with a glass facade and a circular inset showing a 3D architectural rendering.
+The title 'BIM and Selection Tools' is displayed, followed by a description: 'Access the technical files you need to confidently design HVAC system projects with ease.
 Quickly download BIM-Revit or CAD drawings and detailed documents based on project needs.
-And coming soon, be on the look out for a new, user-friendly filtering tool for drawings and technical documents."
-A "Feedback" button is visible on the right side of the screen.
+And coming soon, be on the look out for a new, user-friendly filtering tool for drawings and technical documents.'
+Below this, there is a section for 'Thermal Energy Storage BIM' with a sub-section for 'Model A tanks'.
+It lists four models: Model 1045A, Model 1082A, Model 1098A, and Model 1190A, each with a 'Download' button.
+A 'Model C tanks' section is also visible but currently empty.
+A 'Feedback' button is located on the right side of the page.